umbraco/rfcs/cms/0020-install-process-under-net-core.md

 ## Drawbacks
 The primary drawback is that the template needs to be installed before it can be used for the first time.
 This is an additional step before users can get started.

-Another drawback is that configuration changes needed during upgrades would have to be handled in a different manner, since the `PackageReference` syntax no longer allows for install scripts, and .the `dotnet new` templates would only apply to new projects
+Another drawback is that configuration changes needed during upgrades would have to be handled in a different manner, since the `PackageReference` syntax no longer allows for install scripts, and .the `dotnet new` templates would only apply to new projects.

 Discuss any disadvantages or side-effects of this RFC.